eleev/expandable-collection-view-kit/README.md

 `https://github.com/jVirus/expandable-collection-view-kit`

-After specifying which version do you want to install, the package will be downloaded and atttached to your project.
+After specifying which version do you want to install, the package will be downloaded and attached to your project.

 ## Manual
 You can always use copy-paste the sources method 😄.
 Or you can compile the framework and include it with your project.